Earlobe Rejuvenation Is Becoming Commonplace.

 Below is a video of earlobe reconstruction surgery on “The Doctors.”
 It is surgery and there is blood.
 It is not for the squeamish.

-Most medical spas and dermatology offices offer Juvederm and other types of fillers for earlobe rejuvenation.
-But if you think you need surgical repair of an earlobe, you should consult a plastic surgeon.
+Most medical spas and dermatology offices offer Juvederm and other fillers for sagging earlobes.

 Ready to Learn More About Fillers?
 Read These: